UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 - Add last update time from ts?
 Or do a heartbeat?
 - Triple check all F nodedef's have proper Drivers
 - Test that C works?
 Can I switch mine to C?
-- Only add necessary drivers based on tag_type in wTag
 - What happens when authorization expires?
 - What happens when authorization is removed?
 - Really test sensor changes when I am home
-  - Humidity & water detected.
   - Out of Range
   - Online
 - Test if slaveId changes when a tag is deleted and undeleted?